What is it like to homeschool and homestead? This is life around here.

 Did I tell you I’ve been a practicing bread maker?
-This has been a fairly new endeavour.
-I’ve tried it before, but not made my family dependant on it until January.
-Occasionally I still buy bread, but mostly I keep the sourdough starter happy and make a couple loaves every few days.
+This has been a fairly new endeavor.
+I’ve tried it before, but not made my family dependent on it until January.
+Occasionally I still buy bread, but mostly I keep the sourdough starter happy and make a couple of loaves every few days.
 I won’t start selling the stuff.
 (There are local experts who would outdo me every time.)
 But I’ll happily feed my family.

 I continue attempting water kefir.
 I don’t know what it is, but my water kefir goes to vinegar very quickly.
 Even an ounce a day of that stuff is just too much for my husband.
 Everyone else is definitely out.

 I got me some chicks to care for…which I should be taking outside as I write.
 They’re young.
 But they’re eager for outdoor time.

 Excuse me while I transport them to my homemade miniature chicken run.

 Ok, they’re in.
 Couldn’t be a happier flock I’d say.
 The water changed daily, and pine shavings were tidied.
 Wow are they messy!

 They looked like cute chicks for the first two weeks.
 Now they’re beginning to look like teenage chickens.
 They’re a bit gawky, pinfeathers arriving daily.
 Enjoy the sample of parsley and weeds thrown into their homemade run.
 I enjoy chicks but I could still eat them.

 Violet is enjoying them just a bit too much today.
 I’m unsure if she’s trying to play with them or assist Meredith (one of our cats) with her honed hunting instincts.

 The garden is sprouting.
 I may have added too much compost.
 The seeds in the compost zone are not sprouting.
 But the volunteer lettuces and herbs are growing to phenomenal sizes so early in the season.

 The strawberry patch looks like it’s been there for an eternity, instead of a year.